East Sussex parents 'horrified' as special needs school makes shock decision to close in five weeks

 The aim was to bring the two charities together and provide high quality education for more autistic children and young people and to share best practice and resources.

-However, this merger will no longer take place due to the school’s latest announcement, leaving many parents angry and confused as to what has been going on behind the scenes.
+The merger will still take place despite the announcement of the school closing, leaving many parents angry and confused as to what has been going on behind the scenes.

 These parents believe the school receives as much as £3m in funding a year, but have failed to see where any of this money has been invested.